MichaelHaussmann/spil/docs/overview.md

 [![Spil Qt UI](img/spil_ui_dark.png)](https://github.com/MichaelHaussmann/spil_ui)

 **Spil_UI** is a Qt browser UI, built on top of QtPy (PySide2/PySide6).

 Navigating through the columns builds a **"Search Sid"** and calls a **Finder**.
-It is possible to run actions on the currently selected Sid.
+It is possible to run custom and configurable actions on the currently selected Sid.

 **[spil_ui](https://github.com/MichaelHaussmann/spil_ui)** is a separate repository.